IB Frequently Asked Questions

 Q: What is the difference between IB Diploma Candidate and Certificate Student?

-Also available at Oakmont is the IB Certificate where students have the option of the more flexible IB Certificate program, which allows you to take IB classes or components in your strongest areas.
+Also available at Oakmont is the IB Certificate where students have the option of the more flexible IB Certificate program, which allows you to take IB classes in your strongest areas.
 In this program, the core elements are not required.
 Students who enroll in individual courses will receive an IB certificate noting the courses they took and the marks they earned.

 Q: Does the IB increase your chance of getting into a US university?